jmpsec/osctrl/README.md

 - 🗂️ Carve files and directories
 - ⚙️ Scale from **hundreds to hundreds of thousands of nodes**

+> [!IMPORTANT]
+> The legacy server-rendered `osctrl-admin` HTML interface will be deprecated soon.
+The new frontend is the primary operator experience going forward and will receive future UI improvements and features.

 > [!WARNING]
 > **osctrl** is a fast evolving project, and while it is already being used in production environments, it is still under active development.
 Please make sure to read the documentation and understand its current state before deploying it in a critical environment.